BZIvanov/Learning-Node.js/Tooling/README.md

 ## Prettier

-To use Prettier install all the dependencies and create config files.
+To setup Prettier install the package `prettier` and create `.prettierrc` config file where you can configure the rules.

+You should also install the VS Code `Prettier` extension.

 ## ESLint

-To use ESLint install all the dependencies and create config files.
+To setup ESLint install the package `eslint` and run `npx eslint --init`.
+The default configuration will be generated based on your selections during setup.
+Later you can further extend it with additional plugins and rules.

+You should also install the VS Code `ESLint` extension.

 ## Gulp